GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 80 yards

 **Effect**: You fire a powerful surge of energy as a ray against a creature within range.
 This inflicts a force attack.
 If the attack qualifies to damage armor or is a critical hit, it also inflicts a crushing attack.
-The force attack has disadvantage on attacks made against a foe which is more than half of the spell's maximum distance away unless the spellcheck is a critical hit.
+The force attack has disadvantage on attacks made against a foe which is more than half of the spell's maximum distance away unless the spellcheck is a critical success.

 **At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, you may choose to increase the range by up to 20 yards.